 Pigs, oaks and chestnuts

 Interestingly, I found, pig production was an activity that was connected to oak forests, especially in the early Middle Ages.
 The pigs were usually kept in forests and usually fed on acorns.
-Prof Paolo Squatriti, Michigan University, wrote in 2013 in his book Landscape and Change in Early Medieval Italy that the “size [of woodland] was evaluated in terms of the number of pigs a wood of oak could maintain.”
+Prof Paolo Squatriti, Michigan University, USA, wrote in 2013 in his book Landscape and Change in Early Medieval Italy that the “size [of woodland] was evaluated in terms of the number of pigs a wood of oak could maintain.”

 Prof Squatriti goes on to describe, however, as the centuries went by, chestnut forests became more preferred by Italy’s inhabitants, as chestnuts were versatile trees and unlike acorns, chestnuts were commonly also eaten by humans.
 As pigs eat anything, pigs and chestnut groves therefore did not go well together.
 When chestnuts – castagna – became a staple diet, goats and sheep gained in importance, as they showed to have no interest in the chestnuts.